crabart/connect-deta-base/readme.md

 **Note**: This has no effect on `express-session` setting cookie expiration.

-### Limited TypeScript
+### Limited support for TypeScript

-These method are not supported yet.
+These methods are not supported yet.
+Only JavaScript.

 - all
 - clear